 Single page detail page (page)

-Single-page pages such as "About Us", "Contact Us", etc., their URLs should be concise and clear, directly reflecting the content of the page:
+Single-page pages such as "About Us", "Contact Us", etc., the URL should be concise and clear, directly reflecting the content of the page:

 page===/{filename}.html

-If the custom link name of the 'About Us' page is 'about-us', the URL will be/about-us.html.
+If the custom link name for the "About Us" page is "about-us", the URL will be/about-us.html.

 Tag detail page (tag)

-The URL of the tab page helps users and search engines understand the theme aggregated by the page:
+The URL of the tag page can help users and search engines understand the theme aggregated on the page:

 tag===/tag/{filename}.html

-If the label name is 'SEO optimization' and the custom link name is 'seo-optimization', then the URL will be/tag/seo-optimization.html.
+If a tag is named "SEO optimization", and the custom link name is "seo-optimization", then the URL will be/tag/seo-optimization.html.

-Model homepage (archiveIndex) And the label home page (tagIndex)
+Model homepage (archiveIndex) and the tag homepage (tagIndex)

-By the above examples, we can see that the custom pseudo-static rules of AnQi CMS provide great flexibility, which can help us achieve various URL structures that are in line with SEO and user experience.
+By the above example, we can see that Anqi CMS's custom static rules provide great flexibility, which can help us achieve various URL structures that meet SEO and user experience requirements.

 Important considerations when implementing custom rules

-There are several key points to pay special attention to when customizing pseudo-static rules to ensure the normal operation and SEO effect of the website:
+There are several key points to pay special attention to when customizing static rules to ensure the normal operation and SEO effect of the website:

-In AnQi CMS, whether it is documents, categories, single pages, or tags, you can set a "custom URL" or "URL alias".These custom link names must be unique across the entire site.If the manually entered custom link name is duplicated with existing content, the system will automatically add random numbers at the end to ensure uniqueness.Suggest using English lowercase letters and hyphens (-) to create concise, descriptive custom link names.
+In Anqi CMS, whether it is documents, categories, single pages, or tags, you can set a 'custom URL' or 'URL alias'.These custom link names must be unique throughout the entire site.If the manually entered custom link name duplicates the existing content, the system will automatically add random numbers at the end to ensure uniqueness.Suggest using English lowercase letters and hyphens (-) to create concise, descriptive custom link names.

-Once the pseudo-static rules are determined, it should be maintained as consistent as possible.The frequent change of URL structure may confuse search engines, affecting the inclusion and ranking of the website.If indeed a change is necessary, please ensure to cooperate with the 301 redirect function of the Anqi CMS to permanently redirect the old URL to the new one, in order to retain link weight and prevent traffic loss.
+Once the pseudo-static rules are established, they should be maintained consistently.Frequent changes to the URL structure may confuse search engines, affecting the inclusion and ranking of the website.If indeed a change is required, please ensure to cooperate with the Anqi CMS 301 redirect function to permanently redirect the old URL to the new URL to preserve link weight and prevent traffic loss.

-After saving the new URL rewrite rules, be sure to perform a comprehensive test of all links on the website, including navigation menus, internal links, external links, pagination links, and search results pages.Ensure that all pages can be accessed normally and that the URL structure is consistent with expectations.
+After saving the new static rules, it is necessary to conduct a comprehensive test of all links on the website, including navigation menus, internal links, external links, pagination links, and search result pages.Ensure that all pages can be accessed normally and that the URL structure is consistent as expected.

-The activation of pseudo-static rules usually requires the cooperation of web servers (such as Nginx, Apache).If your website is deployed in environments such as Baota Panel, please make sure that the pseudo-static configuration of Nginx or Apache matches the requirements of Anqi CMS.The installation document of AnQi CMS usually provides example configurations for Nginx or Apache's rewrite rules, ensuring that these configurations are correct is the premise for the rules to take effect.
+The activation of pseudo-static rules usually requires cooperation with web servers (such as Nginx, Apache).If your website is deployed in Baota panel or similar environments, please make sure that the Nginx or Apache pseudo-static configuration matches the requirements of Anqi CMS.The installation document of Anqi CMS usually provides example configurations for Nginx or Apache's pseudo-static configuration, ensuring that these configurations are correct is the premise for the rules to take effect.

-The custom pseudo-static feature of Anqi CMS provides a powerful tool for our website operators, allowing us to flexibly construct URL structures that are friendly to search engines and users.By meticulous planning and rigorous testing, we can not only improve the website's SEO performance, but also provide users with a better browsing experience, thereby gaining an advantage in the fierce market competition.
+The custom static URL function of Anqi CMS provides us with powerful tools for website operators, allowing us to flexibly construct URL structures that are friendly to search engines and users.By meticulous planning and rigorous testing, we can not only improve the website's SEO performance, but also provide users with a better browsing experience, thereby occupying an advantage in the fierce market competition.

 Frequently Asked Questions